 The assumption is that each provider has their own secure mechanism for validating their customer is who they say they are, consistent with 4474bis.
 It is anticipated that Service Providers would work with Vendors to provide IP call routing infrastructure including but not limited to switching, local routing DBs, route servers, ENUM Servers, Ingress and Egress SBCs.

-Indication of Interest: AT&T, CenturyLink, and Comcast.
+Indication of Interest: AT&T, CenturyLink and Comcast.

-P-toP Use Case 3 - Use of TN Certificates – Anti-Spoofing
+P-to-P Use Case 3 - Use of TN Certificates – Anti-Spoofing

 Description: This use case would demonstrate the use of Telephone Number (TN) certificates to verify a SIP caller’s use of a telephone number identity following the steps mentioned in RFC 4474 (also noting draft-ietf-stir-rfc4474bis) and would demonstrate the functions of a Telephone Number Certificate Authority (TN-CA) during verification.

-TN CA: Publish TN certificates, provide the certificates for the certificate chain, and support CRLs and OCSP for checking the status of the TN Cert.
+TN CA: Publish TN certificates, provide the certificates for the certificate chain, and support CRLs and OCSP for checking the status of the TN certificate.

-Indication of Interest: iconectiv and InCharge Systems.
+Indication of Interest: iconectiv, InCharge Systems and Neustar.

 Verifier: Be able to fetch a certificate from the TN-CA, validate the certificate, and then use it to verify the INVITE for a SIP call using a TN identity.